-This "flaw of the present situation" is the assumption that the quantum theory describes physically real objective spacetime phenomena.
-It presumes to describe matter's basic building blocks, for example the electron, as a classical physical entity extended in classical spacetime with intrinsic physical properties of mass, charge and spin, while ex hypothesi denying the electron an objective determinate physical spacetime momentum and location at the instant of collapse of the wave function during observation by an experimental apparatus and an observing consciousness.
-If the non-classical, non-objective wave/particles and fields of quantum reality have no physical extension in spacetime-no location and no motion-how can they be said to possess the classical physical properties of mass, charge and spin?
+This "flaw of the present situation" is the assumption that the quantum theory describes physically real objective phenomena in an objectively "real" spacetime background.
+This view presumes to describe matter's basic building blocks, for example the electron, as a classical physical entity extended in classical spacetime with intrinsic physical properties of mass, charge and spin, while ex hypothesi denying the electron an objective determinate physical spacetime momentum and location at the instant of collapse of the wave function during observation by an experimental apparatus and an observing consciousness.
+If the nonclassical, non-objective wave/particles and fields of quantum reality have no physical extension in spacetime-no location and no motion-how can they be said to possess the classical physical properties of mass, charge and spin?

 This confusion about the inherent subjectivity of the most successful scientific theory in history is revealing.
-It implies that our obsessive attachment to the physicalist, "scientific" totemic absolutes or idols of such concepts as mass, energy, force, space and time are in dire need of a revisioning, relativizing noetic synthesis.
+It implies that our obsessive attachment, our desirous clinging to the physicalist, "scientific" totemic absolutes or idols of such concepts as mass, energy, force, space and time are in dire need of a revisioning, relativizing noetic (subject/object unity) synthesis.

 Physicist Henry Stapp remarked, "Quantum entanglement is the most profound scientific discovery of all time."
-Quantum Entanglement (quantum non-locality) is the supraluminal or faster than light quantum connectedness of a pair of particles in a single quantum system that may be separated by light years of space.
+Quantum entanglement entails quantum non-locality.
+It is the supraluminal or faster than light quantum connectedness of a pair of particles in a single quantum system that may be separated by many light years of space.
 This of course violates Einstein's neorealist Special Theory of Relativity with its finite light speed limit, thus precluding the realist metaphysic of Modern Scientific Realism (Boaz 2012, Ch.
 IV).
 No small matter is at stake here.
 Platonic metaphysical Realism undergirds the entire edifice of the stridently "objective" physical sciences.
 And this in the epistemic wake of the profoundly subjectivist quantum theory.
 Paradigm shifts take a generation or two (Kuhn below).

 Stapp also reminds us, echoing Chew, that elementary particles-or strings, loops, or branes-are not independently existing physical things or entities, but information in "a set of relationships."
 The ultimate nature of reality now looks more socioculturally intersubjectively relational, informational, and pragmatically interdependent than a "scientific" theory-independent Realist/Materialist epistemology can explain.
-Clearly, the Science and Philosophy of the 21st century that unpacks this post-quantum ultimate reality will continue to move toward non-foundational holistic systems and relationship thinking.
+Clearly, the science and philosophy of the 21st century that unpacks this post-quantum ultimate reality will continue to move toward non-foundational holistic systems and relationship thinking.
+Perhaps Buddhist Madhyamaka can contribute.